jflam/sdd2/README.md

 - **Exception Handling**: Unhandled exceptions are automatically logged with stack traces
 - **Version Tracking**: Extension version is logged on startup
 - **Async Operation**: Logging doesn't block the UI

+### Development vs Production

+- **Development**: Use http://localhost:5173 for testing web components
+- **Safari Extension**: Requires Xcode packaging for actual browser extension functionality
+- **Production**: Deploy backend to a server and update API endpoints in the extension

 ## 🔍 API Endpoints